Pupil premium grant expenditure: report to parents 2018/19

 - Two members of the Pupil support team have continued to run play therapy groups to benefit children with attachment difficulties.
 A further 2 staff will be sent on the training so that they are able to increase the number of children who can benefit. (£1000)

-- From September every member of the school staff has been paired with a disadvantaged child to act as their mentor and champion.
+- Every member of the school staff has been paired with a disadvantaged child to act as their mentor and champion.
 They meet regularly to discuss any issues the child might have and to help them with any particular difficulties they may be facing. (£1000)

 - A member of the senior leadership has taken the lead in promoting a whole school approach to creating a Growth Mindset approach to learning.
-This has included whole staff training, whole school assemblies and workshops for children. (£1000) In the Summer term There will be a workshop for parents to help them support their children at home.
+This has included whole staff training, whole school assemblies and workshops for children and parents. (£1000)

 - The school has bought in additional support from a Speech and Language Therapist to boost the language skills of certain children and to introduce a programme so social skills groups which will be run by members of the Pupil Support Team. (£3400)